Unrecognized

 However, generally speaking, they should be given approximately one full cup of high-quality dog food each day, although each particular dog is different.

-The price of an Aussie Pom dog can range between $1000 to $1200 and can depend on the colour of the dog.
+The price of an Aussie Pom mix dog can range between $1000 to $1200 and can depend on the colour of the dog.
 Always ensure that you purchase any dog breed from a reputable breeder and stay clear of puppy farms.

 However, you might want to consider adopting an Aussie Pom rescue from a local animal shelter, although it may be more difficult to find one.
-Rescuing from these shelters saves lives and gives a dog a second chance at having a long and fulfilling life with its brand new forever family, so please consider it!
+Rescuing from these shelters saves lives and gives a dog a second chance at having a long and fulfilling life with their brand new forever family, so please consider it!